Thornburg Village (Normandy Village)

 On 8 May 1927, the Development page of the Oakland Tribune devoted its leading column and central photograph to what it called an artistic adaptation of the architectural thought of rural Europe.

-Thornburg Village, which opened in 1927, was developed by Jack Thornburg and designed by William Raymond Yelland. (photo: Daniella Thompson, 2004)
+Thornburg Village, which opened in 1927, was developed by Jack Thornburg and designed by William Raymond Yelland and Thornburg. (photo: Daniella Thompson, 2004)

 UNIQUE APARTMENT STRUCTURE FINISHED HEREThornburg Village Is Adaptation of Rural European Style of Achitecture.